PublicDomainRelease/MODFLOW-2005/doc/readme_SFR.txt

 by Prudic and others (2004) and Niswonger and Prudic (2005):

+Update to the SFR7 Package for MODFLOW-2005 version 1.6 (January 2009):

+    Following the modification of SFR2 to simulate transient
+streamflow routing based on the kinematic-wave equation, two new input variables were added if the option for transient routing is used.
+The option for simulating transient streamflow routing is documented by Markstrom and others (2008).
+The following two input variables are now required when transient routing is simulated (IRTFLG>0).
+NUMTIM and WEIGHT follow directly after and on the same line as the variable IRTFLG.

+NUMTIM-- is the number of sub-time steps used to route streamflow.
+The time step that will be used to route streamflow will be equal to the MODFLOW time step divided by NUMTIM.

+WEIGHT-- is the time weighting factor used to calculate the change in channel storage.
+WEIGHT has values between 0.5 and 1.
+Refer to equation 83 of Markstrom and others (2008) for further details.

 Changes to the SFR7 package for MODFLOW-2005 version 1.5:

 A few small changes were made to the Streamflow Routing Package